ErnestoRamos/Project-8-Model-Deployment-using-Flask/Sample Flask Deployment/README.md

 4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.

 ### Running the project
 1. Ensure that you are in the project home directory.
-Create the machine learning model by running below command -
+Create the machine learning model by running the model.py in your terminal -
 ```
 python model.py
 ```
-This would create a serialized version of our model into a file model.pkl
+This will create a serialized version of our model into a file model.pkl

 2. Run app.py using below command to start Flask API
 ```